colton-gabertan/ReversingWannaCry/README.md

 ### Decompilation of `createBadProcess()`
 ![image](https://user-images.githubusercontent.com/66766340/152450092-c8f8c213-acb1-402a-b1fa-8b72ac505540.png)

 With this information, hopping back into `PlayGame()`, we can see that it is the function responsible for unpacking the rest of the malware and running it as a process on the host machine.
-This technique is called "Process Injection".
+This technique of creating its own process is a bit of a loud tactic.
+If we opened up the task manager, we would be able to see it running and just kill it from there.
+> A more sophisticated technique would be to attach itself to a running process.
+It would do so by locating a running process, allocating memory, and injecting code into the it.
+This can be referred to as "Process Injection".

 ### `PlayGame() Re-visited`
 ![image](https://user-images.githubusercontent.com/66766340/152451395-425a011a-1448-4fe6-81d6-54498124d5ae.png)